 To minimize any sort of visa troubles, we strongly recommend you apply for a visa well in advance.
 Why not look forward to a stress-free and cherishable holiday by applying for visa online.
 Through applying for a visa beforehand, you request for a pre-arrival permission to visit the country.
 This means no hassle of managing documentation after landing, no standing in long queues and no last minute hiccups.

 Nevertheless, if you opt for a visa on arrival, make sure you arrive with supporting documents, have plenty of local currency, are prepared to wait in line, and that your trip is for a duration covered by the on arrival visa.
-We also recommend that you confirm with the relevant Embassy or a Travel Agent before making any travel plans.
+We also recommend that you cross-check with the Embassy of the visiting country before making any travel plans.